 You must have at least a bachelor's degree.
 You can apply for officer programs before earning your degree and as young as 17.
-The major fields of study required vary depending on the officer specialty.
+The major fields of study required vary, depending on the officer specialty.

-Programs leading to a commission as a Navy officer include the Navy Reserve Officers' Training Corps and the U.S. Naval Academy.
+Programs leading to a commission as a Navy officer include the Navy Reserve Officers Training Corps and the U.S. Naval Academy.
 There are also direct commissioning programs for other qualified candidates.

-Navy Reserve Officers' Training Corps
+Navy Reserve Officers Training Corps

-For more on military educational benefits, visit the Education Center.
+For more on military educational benefits, visit the education center.

 U.S. Naval Academy

-Nuclear Propulsion Officer Candidate Programs
+Nuclear Propulsion Officer Candidate Program

 Aviation Officer/Naval Flight Officer Programs

-The Warrant Officer Program is open to all enlisted Navy people with the rank of Chief Petty Officer or above and have completed at least 12 years of naval service.
-Warrant officers are senior to all enlisted Chief Petty Officers and junior to all Ensigns.
+The Warrant Officer Program is open to all enlisted Navy people with the rank of chief petty officer or above and have completed at least 12 years of naval service.
+Warrant officers are senior to all enlisted chief petty officers and junior to all ensigns.

 Limited Duty Officers

 Need more information?
 Fill out this form and recruiters will be in touch with you about military career opportunities.
-Great information with no obligation!
+Great information with no obligation.

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths, and more: sign up now and hear from a recruiter near you.